ahege/net.asam.openscenario.expr/README.md

 *	avoid arithmetic overflow.

 # About this implementation
-This is a test implementation as a prrof of concept for the expression language.
+This is a test implementation as a proof of concept for the expression language.
 It includes basic tests as well as the possibility to include test descriptions and test them with a command line tool.

 The project is in incubation status and is not intended to be included in production mode projects.